Cerebellum-Network/docs.cere.network/ddc/integration/web-sdk.md

 For ReactJS library without NPM there is a possibility to add web.js script

-1. There is a way for adding external javascript file into react js application.
+1. There is a way for adding an external javascript file into a react js application.
 If you want to deal with this case please take a look at link Option 1: CDN
 2. There are different ways to add external javascript files in react.
 Some of them are listed below.

 ### React-script-tag